-She also wrote in the Affidavit that she had “a specific memory of personally receiving this notice of appeal [on April 21] because the machine we use for date stamping was not functioning properly….”
+2. She had “a specific memory of personally receiving this notice of appeal [after the deadline] because the machine we use for date stamping was not functioning properly….”

-3. She altered the date stamp on the legal document: first it was stamped “April 20” but there is a handwritten “1” over the “0” to make it appear that the notice was received on April 21, a day late.
-Bissonnette’s Affidavit does not explain this.
-That stamp was made with a hand stamp, not the machine that she states was “not functioning properly.”
+3. She altered the date stamp on the legal document: first it was stamped “April 20” but there is a handwritten “1” over the “0” to make it appear the notice was received on April 21, a day late.

 How the truth was revealed

-The emails show the Town Clerk had not only received the notice on April 20, 2021 (despite her claims otherwise) — but within minutes of receiving the notice she denied receiving, she forwarded the timely notice to Town Counsel Bowen and her friend and colleague, then-chair of the Wareham Board of Selectmen Peter Teitelbaum, who is an attorney no less.
-See page 2 of PDF.
+The Town Clerk’s own emails show had not only that she received the notice on time (April 20, 2021) but that within minutes of she forwarded it to the Town’s lawyer and her friend and colleague, then-chair of the Wareham Board of Selectmen Peter Teitelbaum, who is an attorney no less.

-Bissonnette declared to Teitelbaum and Bowen in her email, “As far as I’m concerned, this is not a court document yet.”
-Page 2 of PDF She asked for advice on whether she had to “accept” the timely filed notice.
+The Clerk told them “As far as I’m concerned, this is not a court document yet.”
+She asked for advice on whether she had to “accept” the timely filed notice.

-About 15 minutes later, Town Counsel replied by email and advised Bissonnette she should accept the notice; the Board of Selectman member meanwhile busily checked the court online dockets.
-On April 20, 2021, minutes after getting the email from Bissonnette, Teitebaum checked the Superior Court online case index.
-At 3:58 PM he wrote to Bissonnette and Bowen saying nothing was filed in Superior Court.
+About 15 minutes later, Town Counsel replied and advised the Clerk to accept the notice.
+The Board of Selectman member meanwhile busily checked the court online dockets.
+At 3:58 PM he wrote to the Town Clerk and town lawyer saying nothing was filed in Superior Court.

-Selectman Teitelbaum appears to be defending Makepeace’s mining operations in Wareham.
-In October 2021, Wareham Town Meeting voted yes on Article 18 almost unanimously to urge the Board of Selectman to take action to hold Makepeace accountable for all the sand it has hauled out of Wareham without a permit.
+In October 2021, Wareham Town Meeting voted yes on Article 18 almost unanimously to urge the Board of Selectmen to take action to hold Makepeace accountable for all the sand it has hauled out of Wareham without a permit.
 In May 2023, Town Meeting authorized the Board to spend $50,000 to hire a professional to figure out how much sand is missing.